The Homestead Playhouse

 We do not offer private acting classes or coaching.
 We do offer summer and fall programming where performance skills are taught during week-long camps.

-The participation fee covers acting instruction, performer’s script, costume (except shoes), commemorative show t-shirt, 2 complimentary tickets to the show, dinner on performance days, and a participation award presented at the cast party.
+The participation fee covers acting instruction, performer’s script, costume (except shoes), commemorative show t-shirt, dinner on performance days, and a participation award presented at the cast party.

 If you feel like the participation fee will create a financial hardship please come talk to us.
 We can always use your help in other ways.
 Previously, parents have organized the cast party or volunteered in other capacities to reduce the fee.